citusdata/citus_docs/develop/api_guc.rst

 citus.enable_binary_protocol (boolean)
 **************************************

-Receive query results from workers using binary encoding.
-By default this parameter is false.
-When this is the case all results are encoded and transferred in text format.
-Setting this parameter to true instructs the coordinator to use PostgreSQL’s binary serialization format to transfer this data (if the types allow it, if not it falls back to text).
-Setting this parameter to true is mostly useful when a lot of data is returned by the workers.
-This can happen when a lot of rows are requested, the rows have a lot of columns or they use big types such as ``hll`` from the postgresql-hll extension.
+Setting this parameter to true instructs the coordinator node to use PostgreSQL's binary serialization format (when applicable) to transfer data with workers.
+Some column types do not support binary serialization.

+Enabling this parameter is mostly useful when the workers must return large amounts of data.
+Examples are when a lot of rows are requested, the rows have many columns, or they use big types such as ``hll`` from the postgresql-hll extension.

+The default value is false, which means all results are encoded and transferred in text format.

 Adaptive executor configuration
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$